-The Authority therefore requires individuals to undertake and pass a driving test in order to demonstrate that they can drive to a prescribed standard and to satisfy the Authority of their suitability and fit and properness.
+The Authority therefore requires individuals to undertake and pass a driving test in order to demonstrate that they can drive to a prescribed standard and to satisfy the fit and prpoper person requirement..

 Driving Standards Examination

 Individuals are expected to demonstrate an above average knowledge of the principles of good driving and road safety, and to prove this knowledge can be applied in practice.